rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 - Javacript functions are written in camelCase.
 - Class and IDs are written in lowercase and multi word names are joined with a hyphen.
 - File names and image names are written in lowercase and multi word names are joined with a hyphen.
-- Multi word Python function and variable news are joined with an underscore.
+- Multi word Python function and variable names are joined with an underscore.

 ### Code Validation